Police lieutenant to plead to illegal sale of 100-plus guns

-LOS ANGELES (AP) - Prosecutors say a former Southern California police lieutenant who also acted as a department spokesman has agreed to plead guilty to illegally selling more than 100 guns.
+LOS ANGELES (AP) - A former Southern California police lieutenant who also acted as a department spokesman has agreed to plead guilty in connection with the illegal sale of more than 100 guns, prosecutors said Friday.

-The U.S. Attorney’s Office said Friday that former Pasadena Police Lt.
-Vasken Gourdikian has signed an agreement with prosecutors to plead guilty on Sept.
+Former Pasadena Police Lt.
+Vasken Gourdikian of Sierra Madre signed an agreement with prosecutors to plead guilty on Sept.
 20 to dealing in firearms without a license and lying during a gun purchase.

 Prosecutors say Gourdikian used his job to get around California’s strict gun laws to resell at least 108 guns between 2014 and 2017.